 Joint Wills —in which married couples both sign one Will—are not recognized in Florida.
 Instead, Florida uses “mirror image” Wills.
 These are actually two (2) Wills.
 Most frequently mirror Wills are executed by married couples.
 In most mirror Wills, each spouse leaves his/her entire estate to his/her surviving spouse, yet each individual retains the right to alter/change his or her Will.

 4. Out-of-State Wills

 With the exception of nuncupative (oral) Wills or holographic (handwritten) Wills, if you have executed a Will in some state other than Florida, generally speaking, it will be valid and recognized in Florida.

 This isn’t always the case.
 And because Florida’s estate planning and probate laws are particular to Florida, many Wills drafted by out-of-state attorneys are not valid in Florida.
 So, if you move to Florida from a different state, it is best to consult a Florida lawyer regarding the validity of your out-of-state Will.

 Protecting Your Family is Just a Phone Call Away.

 Wills are not “one size fits all.”
 Nor should your estate plan be.
-At the Law Offices of Law Offices of Samantha J. Fitzgerald, we create estate plans as individualized as you are.
+At SJF Law Group, we create estate plans as individualized as you are.
 We expertly guide individuals through the complex probate process, and capably handle all aspects of the creation, administration, and settlement of trusts as well.
 Connect with us on Facebook or Instagram or call us at 954-580-3690.